 Assessed total income is Rs.1 lakh or less – Rs.500/-

 Assessed total income more than Rs.1 lakh but less than Rs.2 lakhs – Rs.1500/-

 Assessed total income Rs.2 lakhs or more – 1% of assessed income Subject to a maximum of Rs.10,000/-

 Appeals under other Direct Taxes Miscellaneous applications Rs.1000/-

 Stay Petitions Rs.500/-

 Appeals involving any other matters Rs.500/-

 Normally a bench of the Tribunal which consists of one Judicial Member and one Accountant Member hears and decides appeals.
 The more important case are heard by a bench of 3 or 5 members.
-The cases where the total income assessed does not exceeds one lakh rupees (with effect from 1st October, 1998 give lakhs rupees) may be heard and decided by a single Member.
+The cases where the total income assessed does not exceeds 50 lakh may be heard and decided by a single Member.